 For example, mobile if the customer used a cell phone.

 IBM defines the event code to identify the specific event.
-You must use the IBM event code.
-Do
+You must use the Acoustic Exchange event code.
+Do not create a different one.

 The list of attributes that describe the event.
 The attributes that are included in the JSON package depend on the event.